wenyl22/RealtimeGym/examples/README.md

 ## Next Steps

-1. Start with `basic_usage.py` to understand the fundamentals
+1. Start with `basic_usage.py` to understand the fundamentals.
+See `basic_renderer.py` to understand how to automatically get visualization for game trajectory.
 2. Explore `all_environments.py` to see environment differences
 3. Study `custom_agent.py` to learn advanced agent patterns
 4. Test `difficulty_levels.py` to understand difficulty scaling

 For more information, see the main [README.md](../README.md) and [CONTRIBUTING.md](../CONTRIBUTING.md).